felipemalli/fit-home/README.md

 ## Technologies

 Developing with Clean Arquitecture, Domain Driven Design (DDD), SOLID and following the Test Driven Development (TDD).
+It also has 100% of test coverage.

 I used Typescript, NodeJS, Express, MongoDB, Jest, Swagger, JWT, BCrypt, Validator and other development dependencies to make the project works properly.